-Some IoT devices may also have data storage components.
-But these are usually very small.
+Some IoT devices may also have data storage components, but these are usually very small.
 IoT devices only store data to manage network traffic, as IoT network data protocols are often designed only for low volumes of data.

-Broadly speaking, there are two major concerns regarding IoT devices: IoT device security and network security.
+There are two major concerns regarding IoT devices: IoT device security and network security.
 An unsecured IoT device can lead to severe data breaches.
 Securing IoT devices and managing the security for IoT connections is critical.

-However, that flaw is amplified because a single connected IoT device has connections to many other devices.
-So a single unsecured IoT device could compromise the security of the entire IoT network.
+Often, consumers don’t realize that their IoT devices need to be secured, so they never set a password or configure the device’s IoT security.
+This creates a rather severe security flaw.
+That flaw is amplified because a single connected IoT device has connections to many other devices, which means that a single unsecured IoT device could compromise the security of the entire IoT network.